aidantwoods/swift-paseto/README.md

 additional versions are added then the Swift compiler will inform you when you have not considered all possibilities.

-If you attempt to create a blob using a raw token which produces a header that does not correspond to the blob's type arguments then the initialiser will fail.
+If you attempt to create a message using a raw token which produces a header that does not correspond to the message's type arguments then the initialiser will fail.

 # Supported Paseto Versions
 ## Version 2